Authentura/codectrl-php-logger/README.md

 * port:
   By default set to `3001`, this is the port the codeCTRL server should be contacted at.

-* start_f:
-  By default `1`, this argument specifies the line number to start displaying on logger.

-* end_f:
+* surround:
-  By default `5`, this argument specifies the line number to end displaying on logger.
+  By default `3`, this argument specifies the number of lines of code that should be displayed around the call to `codectrl.log`.

 Usage Example